nimendoza/compprog/organized/bunnies/statement.md

-# Bunny
+# Bunnies

 Alice has a pet bunny, named Bob.
-She's been taking $k$ pictures of him each day, ever since she got him $d$ days ago.
-After some time, the photos piled up!
-Now that she's bought a photo album with $p$ pages, she wants to know how many _additional_ pages she needs to buy given that a page (back-to-back) could store $l$ pictures.

-Alice is on a tight budget, so she'd prefer if you minimize this number.
-Could you please help her out?

-For motivation, below is a picture of Alice taking a picture of Bob.
+One day, Bob went missing!

+Alice, before searching far and wide, internalizes the fact that *she is a powerful witch, who can cast powerful spells*.
+After a wave of her wand, Bob's memory fresh in her mind, she summons a bunny! ... or two?
+Being the bunny-lover that she is, she would rather keep both the bunnies.
+Of course, she wants to differentiate between the two.

+Conveniently, she knows that Bob gnaws on carrots in a very specific way—just like how she eats the sandwich crust first before digging into its good bits.
+Given a string $s$ of length $2n$, with each half representing the bunny's chewing pattern on the carrot, kindly find the half that matches exactly to what Alice remembers.

 <p align="center">
   <img src="image.png" />
 </p>

+Note: Being the powerful witch that she is, Alice guarantees that Bob is either of the bunnies.
+In other words, given the string $t$ that Bob would chew a carrot, $t$ would be a substring of $s$.
+Oh, and, Alice will name the other bunny Ben.

 ## Input

-The first line of input contains $k$ and $d$, separated by a space.
+The first line of input contains $n$.

-The following line contains $p$ and $l$, separated by a space as well.
+The second line of input is the string $s$ of length $2n$.

+The third line of input is the string $t$ of length $n$.

 ### Constraints

-${1\leq k, d, p\leq 1000}$

-${1\leq l \leq 10}$
+${1\leq n\leq 100}$

+$s$ and $t$ consist of lowercase English characters.

 ## Output

-Output a single line, representing the additional number of pages Alice needs to buy to properly store her pictures of Bob in her photo album.
+Output a single line, stating `LEFT` or `RIGHT`.
+This should correspond to the half that reflects Bob's chewing pattern.